biapy.data.post_processing.post_processing

 Return type:

-List of floats
+List of lists of floats

 Grow given detection seeds.